nick-redwill/MOSO/README.md

 - [ ] Write a better README lol
 - [ ] Add support for more OSes (specifically Linux distros)
+- [ ] Either add a better support for Legacy BIOS mode for certain OSes or remove it completely and stick to UEFI-only
 - [ ] Add `--list` flag for listing all available systems
 - [ ] Add retry logic and special argument for that (`--max-retries=<N>`)